Robert Capa: Documenting film productions, 1953

 In 1953 he joined screenwriter Truman Capote and director John Huston in Italy where Capa was assigned to photograph the making of the film, Beat the Devil.
 During their off time they, and star Humphrey Bogart, enjoyed playing poker.

+Capa also acted in the film Temptation (1946 film), playing a supporting role.
+Allegedly, Capa received the part after visiting his friend Charles Korvin on the set.
+Capa claimed that he could play the part better than the actor who had originally been cast, and after speaking with the director was cast in the final film.

 First Indochina War and death, 1954

 In the early 1950s, Capa travelled to Japan for an exhibition associated with Magnum Photos.
 While there, Life magazine asked him to go on assignment to Southeast Asia, where the French had been fighting for eight years in the First Indochina War.
 Although he had claimed a few years earlier that he was finished with war, Capa accepted the job.
 He accompanied a French regiment located in Thái Bình Province with two Time-Life journalists, John Mecklin and Jim Lucas.
-On 25 May 1954, the regiment was passing through a dangerous area under fire when Capa decided to leave his jeep and go up the road to photograph the advance.
+On May 25, 1954, the regiment was passing through a dangerous area under fire when Capa decided to leave his jeep and go up the road to photograph the advance.
 Capa was killed when he stepped on a landmine near the road.

-He was 40 at the time of his death.
-He is buried in plot #189 at Amawalk Hill Cemetery (also called Friends Cemetery), Amawalk, Westchester County, New York along with his mother, Julia, and his brother, Cornell Capa.